padraigfl/videojs-react/README.md

 ### Setup

-**CDN FALLBACKS MEAN THIS IS AN ESMODULES PACKAGE AND REQUIRES DYNAMIC LOADING**

 Currently the CDN fallbacks for video.js and videojs-youtube appear to be erratic as the latter may not use the same version of video.js automatically.
 I'll hopefully get back to this, or at least set it up so it works okay as a fallback if non-youtube videos are used.

 Place the following into the head of your html